redbadger/crux/docs/src/part-2/shell/ios.md

 ```

 It's slightly more complicated, but broadly the same as the Counter's core.
-We've have an extra logger which is not really important for us, and we
+We have an extra logger which is not really important for us, and we
 also hold on to a `KeyValueStore`, which is the storage for the key-value
 implementation.